Vitamin D3 - The Sunshine Vitamin

 What is Vitamin D3?

-Vitamin D3, also known as the "sunshine vitamin" is an essential fat-soluble vitamin that is naturally present in very few foods.
-Although classified as a vitamin, it should be considered a prohormone because it is involved in many metabolic processes in the body.
+Vitamin D3, an essential fat soluble vitamin more is widely known as the "sunshine vitamin", is naturally present in very few foods which makes it hard to take via diet.
+Although it is classified as a vitamin, vitamin D3 should be considered a prohormone because it is involved in many metabolic processes in the body.

 This vitamin plays a role in calcium and phosphorus balance which is crucial for bone health, and nerve and muscle activity.
 Vitamin D3 also regulates blood pressure, immune function, cell production and insulin secretion.